GardenGroupUO/Computational_Silver_Nanoparticle_Exercise/README.md

 [![Part 2.5: How do Metallic Nanoparticles Differ?](https://img.shields.io/badge/Part%202.5-How%20do%20Metallic%20Nanoparticles%20Differ%3F-brightgreen)](https://colab.research.google.com/github/GardenGroupUO/Computational_Silver_Nanoparticle_Exercise/blob/main/2.5_Types_of_Metal_Nanoparticles.ipynb)

 ## Part 3: Silver Nanoprisms

+In this section, we will learn about silver nanoparticles and how nanoparticles of different sizes have different colours.

 [![Part 3.1: What do the Silver Nanoprisms look like?](https://img.shields.io/badge/Part%203.1-What%20do%20the%20Silver%20Nanoprisms%20look%20like%3F-blue)](https://colab.research.google.com/github/GardenGroupUO/Computational_Silver_Nanoparticle_Exercise/blob/main/3.1_Appearance_of_Ag_Nanoparticles.ipynb)